sassoftware/restaf/doc.md

 *   delay is the wait time in seconds before each apiCall.
 Default is 0

 The method returns when all the calls in the requestArray return successfully or when one of them fails.
 In that sense apiCallAll behaves like PromiseAll.
 The order of the results array is the same as the requestArray.
 See the example for running parallel sas compute jobs

+Later in the document you will learn about the **submit** method which is more elegant way to handle running calls in parallel.

 ### jobState and jobStateAll